 - Is your staff at the technical level they think?
 Do they have the expertise you need?
 Are they protecting their turf, or asking for help when they need it?
 Do they know they need help?

 - How do you tech out your tech staff?
 Are you finding the right candidates?
 Do they have the skills they claim?
 Can you even find expertise in your target technologies?

 - San economics have changed.
 Today, you can get a petabyte of flash storage for approximately the cost you were paying for maintenance of your current SAN.
 Should you?
 What is the world doing?

-- High fidelity databases… do you know for sure that your database is not corrupt?
+- High fidelity databases.
+Do you know for sure that your database is not corrupt?
 What about your backups?
-Is your data being properly maintained?
+Is your data being adequately maintained?